TMC (TV channel): The beginning: Image et Son (1954-1957)

-Special status company under Sofirad (1958-1972)
+Sofirad subsidiary (1958-1972)

-In 1958, the Special Company (SSE) controlling Télé Monte-Carlo, became a 32% subsidiary of Europe No. 1 (controlled by Sofirad), distinguishing itself from Radio Monte-Carlo which belonged to the parent Sofirad.
-The SSE operated the Télé Monte-Carlo station under an agreement concluded in 1952 with Radio Monte-Carlo, the exclusive concessionaire of broadcasting rights in the Principality of Monaco.

-From its beginnings, Télé Monte-Carlo offered two 20-minute news bulletins (Télé-Soir, at 8:00 p.m., and Télé-Dernière, at 10:15 p.m.) and a program dedicated to children, Club Tintin.
+The company controlling Télé Monte-Carlo became a 32-percent subsidiary of Europe No. 1 (controlled by Sofirad) in 1958, distinguishing itself from Radio Monte-Carlo (which belonged to Sofirad, the parent company).
+It operated Télé Monte-Carlo under a 1952 agreement with Radio Monte-Carlo, which held broadcasting rights in Monaco.
+Télé Monte-Carlo offered two 20-minute news bulletins (Télé-Soir at 8:00 p.m. and Télé-Dernière at 10:15 p.m.) and Club Tintin, a children's program.

-Denise Fabre started her career in 1961 as an announcer on the channel and served until December 1963.
-In 1963, the channel rebranded to TMC, with Jacques Antoine becoming director of programs, a position he held until 1977.
-The gameshow creator installed several games including The Mysterious Object, precursor of the Schmilblick.
-The channel's schedule was made up of games, new series and evening films.
-Unlike French television, all advertising was permitted except tobacco and alcohol.
+Denise Fabre began her career in 1961 as an announcer on the channel until December 1963.
+The channel rebranded itself as TMC in 1963, with Jacques Antoine director of programs until 1977.
+The game-show creator produced several game shows, including The Mysterious Object (forerunner of Schmilblick).
+The channel's schedule consisted of game shows, new series and evening films.
+Unlike French television, advertising was permitted except for tobacco and alcohol.

-From 1967, Jean Frydman administered the SSE controlling Télé Monte-Carlo before taking over the management of the channel two years later.
-In June 1970, having become boss of Télé Monte Carlo, Jean Frydman decided to create another private commercial television called “Canal 10”, which should be a distinct version of the Monegasque channel.
-Although after the departure of De Gaulle, the new President of the Republic, Georges Pompidou, seems rather favorable to new television channels, the file will remain at the project stage.